 COMPULSORY ACQUISITION OF PRIVATE PROPERTY RIGHTS BY GOVERNMENT

-Until recently, the state had the power of compulsory acquisition for both public and private uses.
-The 2008 amendments to the Land Code set forth revised and expanded rules for compulsory acquisition of land, however, which limit the state’s acquisition power to ―exceptional cases, in the absence of other options about where to locate a structure.
-Public purposes include infrastructure, state buildings such as schools, and discovery of mineral deposits, as well as establishment and expansion of cities and settlements (GOT 2008, Art.
-37).
+Prior to 2008, the state had the power of compulsory acquisition for both public and private uses, and the law was vague on what “public purpose” meant.
+The 2008 amendments to the Land Code (retained following the 2016 amendments) limit acquisition to public purposes.
+Additionally, they set forth revised and expanded rules for compulsory acquisition of land, which limit the state’s acquisition power to exceptional cases in the absence of other options about where to locate a structure.
+Furthermore, public purposes are limited to infrastructure, state buildings such as schools, discovery of mineral deposits, as well as establishment and expansion of cities and settlements (GOT 2016a, Art.
+38).